Code-Institute-Submissions/TheMonkees/README.md

 ## Technology & Structure

-The website was created using HTML, CSS and Javascript.
+The technology used in this project was HTML, CSS and Javascript.
+Including:
-Library: bootstrap
+**[Bootstrap](http://getbootstrap.com/)**: The most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
-Framework: Angular.js
+**[AngularJS](https://angularjs.org/)**: A JavaScript framework for building dynamic web applications.

 ### Internal Structure